MicrosoftDocs/win32-pr.de-de/desktop-src/TaskSchd/emailaction-replyto.md

 ## <a name="property-value"></a>Eigenschaftswert

-Die e-Mail-Adresse, der Sie antworten möchten.
+Die E-Mail-Adresse, auf die Sie antworten möchten.

 ## <a name="requirements"></a>Anforderungen